-It’s a concept that’s gaining traction among retailers, who say that monitoring CLTV is increasing retention, gaining more sales, encouraging brand loyalty and improving personalization.
+It’s a concept that’s gaining traction among retailers, who say that monitoring CLTV is increasing retention, gaining more sales, encouraging brand loyalty, and improving personalization.
 Leaders of some of the world’s most successful businesses understand the importance of focusing on customer value as an asset.
 Research shows that loyalty leaders grow revenues about 2.5 times faster than their industry peers.

 CLTV is clearly a crucial metric for all retail businesses, including grocery, because it provides a picture of how well you’re doing today — and how well you’re likely to do in the years ahead, based on the strength of the one asset every business has in common: customers.

-Unfortunately, CLTV is a metric that is rarely talked about in grocery retail, at least outside the small circle of a handful executives who understand the criticality of shopper retention over time.
+Unfortunately, CLTV is a metric that is rarely talked about in grocery retail, at least outside the small circle of executives who understand the criticality of shopper retention over time.
 Those grocers who do measure and use it will have a significant competitive advantage.

 Do your KPIs compare to those of leading grocers?
 Find out: